Vicg853/obsidian-md-storage/Langs&Runtimes/Rust/Typing/Generics.md

 }
 ```

-## Generic limitation
+## Type narrowing
-You may sometimes, need to limit the types that can be passed to a generic, for that you may use ``:`` after the generic's definition and specify its types.
+You may sometimes, need to limit the types that can be passed to a generic, you can do that, in the same way as if you were defining a variable's types:
 ```rust
 struct E<T: i32> {
 	//...